ElenaBianchini/NN-Project/README.md

 ## Instructions
 To use the code, it is necessary to clone the repository and to install all the missing packets, through a command line such as the following example: `pip install torch`.

-Then, it's possible to try it by running all the cells in a sequential way.
-We suggest you to load the pretrained checkpoints and do not train the model again. :-)
+Then, it's possible to try it by opening the notebook `code.ipynb` and running all the cells in a sequential way.
+We suggest you to load the pretrained checkpoints and do not train the model again. :smile: